John Paul Jones: Rape suit and exile

 Jones hired a lawyer, who soon quit the case, speculatively by order of Catherine via the Governor-General of St. Petersburg.
-Jones claimed in a statement to prosecutors that he had "often" paid Stepanova for sex previously, but denied that he had raped her.
+Jones claimed in a statement to prosecutors that he had "often" paid Stepanova for sex previously, but he denied that he had raped her.
 Jones stated he had not taken her virginity and believed her to be older than was being claimed; he wrote, "I love women, I confess, and the pleasures that one only obtains from that sex; but to get such things by force is horrible to me."
 However, Jones later claimed the accusation was entirely false, stemming from the supposed desire of Katerina's mother, Sophia Fyodorovna, to gain financially from a prominent man.
 He also produced Katerina's father, Stephan Holtszwarthen, to testify in court that his daughter was 12 rather than 10 years old and that his wife had left him for another man, lived in a brothel, and was herself promiscuous.
-Jones involved the Comte de Ségur, the French representative at the Russian court (and also Jones's last friend in the capital), to whom he claimed that Stepanova had come asking him for "linen or lace to mend" and then "Performed indecent gestures," but that he had "Advised her not to enter upon so vile a career; gave her some money, and dismissed her.”
+Jones involved the Comte de Ségur, the French representative at the Russian court (and also Jones's last friend in the capital), to whom he claimed that Stepanova had come asking him for "linen or lace to mend" and then "Performed indecent gestures," but that he had "Advised her not to enter upon so vile a career; gave her some money, and dismissed her."
 Ségur investigated the accusation and suggested to Potemkin that it was false, and that Jones was the victim of a plot by Prince Charles for his own purposes.
 Ségur advanced theories that Jones had either "offended men who shared the Empress's bed" or else that he had angered Catherine by refusing "advances" from her.